Purchasing/supply officers buy or supply equipment, materials and services at the best price and quality for an organisation.

 Progression and specialisations

-They may specialise in a particular industry, such as IT and communications.
+Purchasing/supply officers may specialise in a particular industry, such as construction or IT.

 Last updated 23 February 2021